Neo-Cybernetics/Neo-Cybernetics-Main/Research & Development/Epistemic_Streams.md

 # Epistemic Streams

 **Epistemic Streams** represent the vital currents of intellectual exploration within the realm of Neo-Cybernetics.
-They are not just abstract topics but channels of in-depth inquiry that continuously shape and refine the discipline.
+They are channels of in-depth inquiry that continuously shape and refine the discipline.
 In an ever-evolving interconnected world, these streams ensure that Neo-Cybernetics remains dynamic, relevant, and at the forefront of systemic understanding.

 ## Why Epistemic Streams?